YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 ![image-20231103222704283](README/00_Res/01_Images/image-20231103222704283.png)

+## "UEGS" Plugin Instructions

-## Clipping: Clip the excess parts of the UEGS model
+### 1. Clipping Volume: Clip the excess parts of the UEGS model

-### Method01: Use the "AUEGaussianSplattingClippingVolume" Volume to Clip the UEGS Model Points(Clipping in this way is achieved by hiding transparent particles, so there is no change in performance)
+#### Method01: Use the "AUEGaussianSplattingClippingVolume" Volume to Clip the UEGS Model Points(Clipping in this way is achieved by hiding transparent particles, so there is no change in performance)

-#### Sample01
+##### Sample01

 Before Clipping: